Shape Edit Tool¶

 As detailed further in the Tool Options, there’s a difference between path shapes and specialized vector shapes that make it easy to have perfect ellipses, rectangles and more.

 Path shapes can be recognized by the different nodes they have.

 Paths in Krita are mostly bezier curves, and are made up of nodes.
 For straight lines, the nodes are connected by a line-segment and that’s it.
 For curved lines, each node has a side handle to allow curving of that segment using the cubic bezier curve algorithm.

 What that means, in short, is that moving the side handles into a given direction will make the segment curve in that direction, and the longer the line of the node to the side handle, the stronger the curving.

 You can select a single node with , they will turn bright green if selected.

 + Shift on unselected nodes will add them to a selection.

 + drag will make a selection rectangle.
 All nodes whose handles are touched by the rectangle will be selected.
-This combines with + Shift above.
+This combines with the + Shift shortcut above.

-You can add and remove side handles from a selected node with + Shift.
+You can add and remove side handles from a selected node with the + Shift shortcut.